Kid Reservations & Boarding Fees

 Pickup & Delivery

 Due to our hectic farm schedule, we prefer that goats are picked up directly from the farm.
-However, we may be able to accommodate delivery of purchased kids any shows we attend in 2022.
+However, we may be able to accommodate delivery of purchased kids to any shows we attend in 2023.

 Space, however, may be VERY limited.
 Please contact us to determine delivery availability, or if you have any questions about reserving or purchasing our goats.